mbiplobe/Fundora/README.md

 Contributions are welcome.
 Feel free to submit issues, feature requests, or pull requests to help improve Fundora.

+## Sponsorship

+If you find Fundora useful, please consider sponsoring the project.
+Your support helps us maintain the platform, improve existing features, develop new capabilities, and ensure the long-term sustainability of the project.

+We appreciate the support of individuals, organizations, and businesses that believe in open-source software and transparent donation management.

 ## License

 This project is licensed under the MIT License.